lyteword/chspurgeon-tod/volume-4/psalm-95.md

 **Verse 1.** *The rock of our salvation.* Jesus is the Rock of ages, in which is opened a fountain for sin and uncleanness; the Rock which attends the church in the wilderness, pouring forth the water of life, for her use and comfort; the Rock which is our fortress against every enemy, shadowing and refreshing a weary land.— *George Horne*.

-**Verse 2.** *Let us come before his presence.* Hebrew, *prevent his face,* be there with the first. *"Let us go speedily*...I will go also", Zec 8:21.
+**Verse 2.** *Let us come before his presence.* Hebrew, *prevent his face,* be there with the first. *"Let us go speedily*...
+I will go also", Zec 8:21.
 Let praise wait for God in Sion, Ps 65:1.— *John Trapp.*

 **Verse 2.** (*second clause* ). *Let us chant aloud to him the measured lay.* twrmz, I take to be songs, in measured verse, adjusted to the bars of a chaunt.— *S. Horsley.*